Several U.S. service members injured in missile attack at Al-Asad Airbase in Iraq, Pentagon says

 "Immediately following the attack, a U.S. military AC-130 aircraft in the area conducted a self-defense strike against an Iranian-backed militia vehicle and a number of Iranian-backed militia personnel involved in this attack," Ryder said in his statement.

-In a tweet, U.S. Central Command said the U.S. gunship "maintained visual confirmation of the individuals from the time of the launch to the time of engagement."
+In a tweet, U.S. Central Command said the AC-130 "maintained visual confirmation of the individuals from the time of the launch to the time of engagement."

 The U.S. conducted further "precision strikes" against two facilities in Iraq early Wednesday morning local time, CENTCOM said in a statement.